SusFrac/ChatGPT-Multiplayer/README.md

 Get an API key from https://platform.openai.com/account/api-keys.

-Paste the API key in the openai.api_key variable on the server. (openai.api_key = 'your key')
+Set the API key as an environment variable.

 Open the console and type in ipconfig.